awhitneye/Shakle/README.md

 //logs 32 to the console one second later
 ```
-As might have noticed, the return value of a callback is passed down to the the input of the callback in the .then() chained below it
+As you might have noticed, the return value of a callback is passed down to the the input of the callback in the .then() chained below it

 But what if the callback returns a Promise rather than a resolved value?

 Well, this promise class is smart enough to recognize this and try to resolve it with the callback in the .then() chained below.

 Check it out:
 ```javascript
 resolveValue(2)